Design can be powerful.

 It’s hard to know what Heineken thought when they created this TV ad.

 Meant to highlight Heineken Light, the ad quickly drew scorn and criticism for its incredible tone-deafness.

 The ad features a bartender sliding a bottle of Heineken Light past three black people into the waiting hand of a much lighter-skinned woman.

-As if that wasn’t enough, the ad’s tagline “sometimes, lighter is better,” surfaced the ad’s underlying message in a clear and controversial way.
+As if that wasn’t enough, the ad’s tagline “sometimes, lighter is better” surfaced the ad’s underlying message clearly and controversially.

 Pilloried as racist by social media and celebrities like Chance the Rapper, Heineken quickly pulled the ad and issued an apology on Twitter: